 Use the interactive online map to find launches, amenities, and attractions.

 The water trail flows through time and history, connecting magnificent scenery and remarkable communities.

-Yes.
+Canoes and kayaks are welcome to go through locks.
+Stand up paddle boards (SUPs) are allowed on the NYS Canal System but are NOT allowed to lock through.
 Going through a lock is one of the unique aspects of paddling on the canal.
 Alert lock operators by cell phone.
 Telephone numbers are listed here.
-If you have a handheld marine band VHF radio, contact lock operators on channel 13 and other boaters on channel 16.
+It is also recommended that you bring a floatable, waterproof handheld marine band VHF radio for contacting lock operators (channel 13) and other boaters (channel 16).
 If you are renting a kayak or canoe, you can ask the rental operator to call ahead for you.
 It takes about 15-20 minutes to lock through.

 It's free for paddlers to go through the locks.

 Always wear a personal flotation device.
+You are required to wear one in a lock.
+We recommend you wear it always.
 Protect yourself from the sun with suntan lotion and a hat and bring snacks and water.
 It is very important to stay alert and hydrated while you are on the water.

 Paddlers are sharing information, asking questions, and meeting others who share a passion for paddling the canals on the New York State Canalway Water Trail paddling group on Facebook.
-With nearly 700 members, this peer-to-peer group is a great place to get inspired for a paddling adventure on the Erie, Champlain, Oswego and Cayuga-Seneca Canals.
+This peer-to-peer group is a great place to get inspired for a paddling adventure.
 Join the conversation: https://www.facebook.com/groups/NYSCanalwayWaterTrail/

 Fishing is allowed; you need a valid fishing license from the Department of Environmental Conservation.
 Bass, pike, and walleye are common catches; trout fishing is popular on the Oswego Canal and on Seneca and Cayuga Lakes.